MoSaleh428/Cyber-Talents-Competetions/New Year CTF/README.md

 - Abanob Medhat
 - Mohammed Saleh
 - Hussein EL Sayed

-this CTF competition was held on 24th Dec 2020 by Cybertalents.
+This CTF competition was held on 24th Dec 2020 by Cybertalents.
 It was good competition, so enjoy our writeup.

 ## WEB